online counseling etiquette

 Consider Your Behavior

-Please be sure to log in on time for your session.
-If you are unable to keep your appointment or you will be late, please let your therapist know ASAP.
-Your therapist will text you at both 5 and 10 minutes past the scheduled session time, but after that your session will be canceled and you will be charged the no-show fee.
+Please make sure to log in on time for your session.
+If you’re running late or unable to attend, let your therapist know as soon as possible.
+Your therapist will send a text at both 5 and 10 minutes past your scheduled time—after that, the session will be canceled and a no-show fee may apply.